miaocheng/miaocheng.github.io/index.md

 	<br />

-	<p>I joined Guangxi Normal University in the early of 2019, which is located at Guilin, a famous tourism city of Guangxi Province of China.
+	<p>I joined Guangxi Normal University in the early of 2019, which is located at Guilin, a famous tourism city of Guangxi province of China.
 	It is well-known for its beautiful scenes of natural rivers and mountains, as well as the native songs of minority.
 	</p>